 - (a) A charge entered in the Register of Relevant Charges has priority over any subsequent charge. - (b) Priorities between unregistered security interests are determined by the common law.
-Briefly those rules can be summarised as follows: - (i) security interests in the nature of a legal estate (usually a legal mortgage) take priority over security interests in the nature of an equitable interest (usually a charge or an equitable mortgage); - (ii) as between themselves, security interests which are in the nature of a legal estate rank in order of creation; - (iii) as between themselves, security interests which are in the nature of equitable interests rank in order of the giving of notice to the holder of the legal estate; and - (iv) where the asset over which the equitable security interest subsists is a legal estate held by the company, then this means in practice that the priority is determined by the order of creation, but where the underlying asset is in the nature of an equitable interest (such as shares or receivables), then the priority is determined by notice to the holder of the legal estate (i.e., the subsidiary company, or the debtor) applying the rule in Dearle v Hall [1828]. - (c) The order of priorities is subject to the express consent of the holder of a prior charge or agreement between creditors. - (d) A registered floating charge is postponed to a subsequently registered fixed charge unless the floating charge contains a prohibition or restriction on the power of the BVIBC to create any future charge ranking in priority to or equally with the charge.
+Briefly those rules can be summarised as follows:

+- security interests in the nature of a legal estate acquired for value without notice of a security interest in the nature of an equitable interest takes priority over that equitable interest; - (ii) as between themselves, security interests which are in the nature of a legal estate rank in order of creation; and - (iii) as between themselves, security interests which are in the nature of equitable interests rank in order of the giving of notice to the holder of the legal estate9. - (c) The order of priorities is subject to the express consent of the holder of a prior charge or agreement between creditors. - (d) A registered floating charge is postponed to a subsequently registered fixed charge unless the floating charge contains a prohibition or restriction on the power of the BVIBC to create any future charge ranking in priority to or equally with the charge.